16 Step Guideline for Preparing your Overhead Conveyor Layout

 13. Calculate total chain length.
 For calculation of chain length on horizontal plane, compute straight dimensions to include all curves.
 For calculation of chain length in vertical inclines, refer to elevation change charts.

 14. Always position your drive at the highest elevation to pull the load.

 15. Always position the take-up at a low point directly after the drive, and try to avoid curves between the drive and the take-up.

 16. Always allow a safety margin when choosing hanging centers.

-For any further inquiries and/or additional information regarding the steps for your overhead conveyor layout, please Contact Us.
+For any further inquiries and/or additional information regarding the steps for your layout contact us, a world leading overhead conveyor company.